 For the aerospace and defence sectors, the diverse nature of indirect procurement spending means that significant savings can be made through having the right MRO strategy

 The UK’s aerospace and defence sector is world-renowned for the quality of its engineering and the final product.
-The two sectors have been performing strongly in recent years with aerospace turnover increasing £1.9bn to £31.1bn in 2015 and defence going up £2bn to £24bn in 2014 .
+The two sectors, along with Security and Space have generated turnover of £79bn in 2019.

-However, there has been, and continues to be, a number of pressures on the industry as the Ministry of Defence (the biggest single customer) has cut spending following the government’s austerity measures.
-Now, there are concerns over one of the UK’s largest export markets, the EU, following the recent vote to leave it.
+However, there has been, and continues to be, a number of pressures on the industry given the COVID-19 pandemic, plus the ramifications of the UK's decision to leave the European Union.

 As such, it’s never been more important to look at making efficiency savings on soft costs such as MRO (maintenance, repairs and operations) procurement.
 Not only can a strong MRO strategy help improve the bottom line; it can also improve the effectiveness of operations in this highly innovative industry.

-"If a company is develoing a prototype, it's important to have access to the key parts and components quickly"Keith Johnson, Industry Sector Manager, RS
+"If a company is develoing a prototype, it's important to have access to the key parts and components quickly"Brendan Free, Industry Sector Manager, RS Components

 The value of an MRO strategy